filmeu

 Objectives

-Extending the understanding of photography to less conventional processes, from different families of photographic processes.
-To stimulate interest in the plasticity and aesthetic qualities that result from the practice of artisanal processes, as well as the interaction with the dimension and depth of the different photographic objects that can be constructed, through the creative use of alternative processes.
-To promote rigor in recording the procedures and materials involved in the processes, so as to be able to analyze the influence of the different variants on the print.
-Developing autonomy in the planning, creation and presentation of photographic projects, as well as promoting experimentation and critical thinking.
-In relation to work methodologies, the aim is to encourage students to better identify and understand the material, technical and aesthetic aspects of each type of photographic species, enabling them to identify chemical and physical alterations.
+Broaden the understanding of photography to less conventional processes belonging to different families of photosensitive materials.
+Stimulate interest in the plasticity and aesthetic qualities that result from the practice of artisanal processes, as well as the creative potential inherent in the multiplicity of supports, combinations, and interventions.
+Promote rigor in recording the procedures and materials involved in the processes, in order to understand and analyze the influence of different variables on printing.
+The aim is to encourage students to understand the material, technical, and aesthetic aspects of each type of photographic medium, enabling them to select the best preservation methodologies and identify chemical and physical changes.
+Develop autonomy in the planning, creation, and presentation of photographic projects, while also promoting experimentation and critical thinking.

 Teaching methodologies and assessment